sminars/map/README.md

     - Example: ```latmin```
 - Potential Error Responses

- - To open our map web-app in the browser window, navigate to the ```our cool map``` directory and run ```npm start```.
+ - To open our map web-app in the browser window, navigate to the ```our cool map``` directory in a terminal and run ```npm start```.
 The server must be actively running to ensure that the redlining data is visible on the map.
 Our web-app displays map of the historical redlining data for major cities in the United States.
  -  How to interact with the Map:
     - Click and drag using the mouse to navigate to different regions on the map.
     - Scroll to zoom in and out.